ubports/autopilot/docs/tutorial/getting_started.rst

 * Gtk 3.x applications.
 Autopilot can introspect Gtk applications with the help of the autopilot-gtk package.

-The details of how to write an autopilot tests are remarkably similar across these different targets.
+The details of how to write an autopilot test are remarkably similar across these different targets.
 The only thing that changes is the way in which the application under test is started.